How to Evaluate a GCC Job Offer Beyond Base Salary

 A typical GCC offer includes 8-10 distinct components:

 1. Base salary (the anchor) 2.
 Housing allowance (often 25-50% of base) 3.
 Transportation/car allowance (5-15% of base) 4.
 Annual bonus (30-200% of base, depending on role and firm) 5.
 Annual flights home (often explicit, sometimes valued at $2,000-4,000) 6.
-Health insurance (usually comprehensive, valued at $3,000-8,000 annually) 7.
+Health insurance (usually full family coverage, valued at $3,000-8,000 annually) 7.
 End-of-service gratuity (accrues annually, paid as lump sum upon departure) 8.
 Education allowance (if applicable, $5,000-20,000+ annually) 9.
 Mobile/communications allowance (small, $300-800 annually) 10.
 Performance bonuses or carried interest (variable, not guaranteed)

 Most offers explicitly state 1-5; items 6-10 may be buried in the fine print or omitted entirely.